jbrucker/home-log/backend/README.md

     }
 }
 ```
+The "terminal.integrated.env.linux" setting is needed on my machine to avoid Python package not found errors for anything the `app` package (even though it has a `__init__.py` file).
 without setting `PYTHONPATH` I was getting module not found errors for `app`, even though it has a `__init__.py` file.

 ---